5amma5/private-events/README.md

   5. Extra Credit: Allow users to remove themselves as an attendee to their “attended_events”.
   6. Extra Credit: Make each event private and add the functionality for the event creator to invite specific users to an event.

+## Future Improvements

+- Add various validations. i.e - prevent the ability to attend a past event
+- Add CSS and refactor HTML
+- Do Extra Credit: Make each event private and add the functionality for the event creator to invite specific users to an event.
+- Add name or username column to User table and use that to display in views instead of email